-For feral cats that cannot be returned to the area from which they came, we do our best to partner with Tenth Life Foundation.
+For feral cats that cannot be returned to the area from which they came, they may have some options through OAS.
+They can enter our Cats on Patrol Program or end up with the Tenth Life Foundation, one of our rescue partners.
 TLF is always looking for placement and adopters of outdoor cats so please be sure to contact them if you can provide assistance.

 Problems with Trap & Remove:

 Like all animals, feral cats make their homes where they can find shelter and food.
 Often this is within close proximity to humans.
 Because feral cats cannot be easily socialized, they are not good candidates for adoption.
 Instead, feral cats should be sterilized, vaccinated and returned to their territory.

 We understand that not everyone enjoys living with cats and other wildlife in their yards.
 However, these simple tips will help you divert outdoor cats from specific areas.
 These quick solutions, coupled with TNR and ongoing management, can help you coexist with your neighborhood cats.
 TNR is the only effective and humane way to manage feral cat populations.
 Cats are humanely trapped and taken to a veterinarian, where they are spayed or neutered and vaccinated.
 Kittens and stray cats that are friendly to humans are placed into loving homes.
 Healthy, adult feral cats that are fearful of human contact are returned to their outdoor home where they are cared for by volunteers.

 Trap-and-Remove doesn’t work.
 “Trap-and-Remove” is a euphemism for trapping and euthanizing cats.
 It may seem like a logical solution, but the fact is that it is not effective.